Updated May 26, 2026§ For Everyday Items

 Can I use the Chipolo LOOP on Find My and Find Hub at the same time?

 No. The LOOP supports either Apple Find My or Google Find Hub, but only one network at a time.
 To switch you factory reset the tracker with an 8-second button hold, then re-pair through the new network’s setup flow.
-The newer Chipolo Pop supports both networks simultaneously if you need that.
+The newer Chipolo Pop follows the same one-network-at-a-time model.

 How do you charge the Chipolo LOOP?

 The LOOP charges over USB-C using the cable that ships in the box.
-A full charge takes about 90 minutes from empty on a basic 5W USB-A wall plug.
-The charge LED pulses orange while filling and turns solid green when the cell hits 100 percent.
-There is no fast-charge support.
+The charge LED pulses orange while filling and turns solid green when the cell is full.
+There is no fast-charge support, so top it up before travel rather than at the last minute.

 What range does the Chipolo LOOP have?